TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Appendix

 \subsubsection{VIP Backbones}

-In the main experiments (Figure~\ref{fig:sparsereward}), we compare \ours with baseline methods including Rank2Reward and PROGRESSOR, both of which use the same ViT backbone as \ours.
-However, VIP originally uses a ResNet34 backbone as recommended by its codebase.
-To ensure a fair comparison, we re-train VIP using the same ViT backbone as \ours.
+In the main experiments (Figure~\ref{fig:sparsereward}), all baselines, including Rank2Reward, PROGRESSOR, and VIP, use the same CLIP-pretrained ViT-B backbone as \ours to ensure a fair comparison.
+Since VIP originally adopts a ResNet-34 backbone in its official implementation, we additionally report VIP results with its default ResNet-34 backbone in this appendix.

-As shown in Figure~\ref{fig:vipbackbone}, the performance of VIP with ResNet34 versus ViT varies across different tasks.
-Sometimes, ResNet34 performs better, and other times, ViT shows superior performance.
-However, regardless of the backbone used, \ours consistently outperforms VIP across all tasks.
-This demonstrates that, while the choice of backbone can influence VIP's performance on individual tasks, \ours remains more robust and superior in all scenarios.
+As shown in Figure~\ref{fig:vipbackbone}, the relative performance of VIP with ResNet-34 and ViT-B varies across tasks: ResNet-34 performs better on some tasks, while ViT-B achieves higher performance on others.
+Nevertheless, regardless of the backbone choice, \ours consistently outperforms VIP across all tasks.
+This indicates that although the backbone architecture can affect VIP’s performance on individual tasks, the performance gap between VIP and \ours cannot be attributed to backbone selection.

-This setup follows the same experimental conditions as in Section~\ref{sec:exp-setup}, where all methods, including VIP, are evaluated on the same 10 Meta-World manipulation tasks using sparse binary success signals.
+All experiments follow the same protocol described in Section~\ref{sec:exp-setup}, where methods are evaluated on the same 10 Meta-World manipulation tasks with sparse binary success rewards.